Books

 The Terminal and Dogville

-Film reviews of Steven Spielberg’s The Terminal (DreamWorks, 2004) and Lars von Trier’s Dogville (Zentropa, 2003) · Journal of Religion and Film · 9.1 · 2005
+Film reviews of Steven Spielberg’s The Terminal (DreamWorks, 2004) and Lars von Trier’s Dogville (Zentropa, 2003) · Journal of Religion and Film · 9.1 · 2005.
+These reviews consider two sharply different cinematic worlds, one shaped by Spielberg’s comic humanism and one by von Trier’s severe moral theater.

 View Journal →